HyVar/gentoo_to_mspl/PORTAGE.md

-For the sake of clarity, and because the way portage configures package is quite complex, we structure our presentation in two main parts: we first give an overview of the mechanisms used by portage to configure each information individually, and in a second step we discussed the layered structure of this configuration.
+For the sake of clarity, and because the way portage configures package is quite complex, we structure our presentation in two main parts: we first give an overview of the mechanisms used by portage to configure each information individually, and in a second step we discuss how these mechanisms are implemented in the layered structure of portage's configuration system.

 ### Overview per Variable